Grants for projects in water and sanitation, marine conservation, and tropical forests

 In these environmental themes, TWF makes grants to fund practical local projects, as well as to support strategic initiatives at a larger scale (e.g., policy, campaigns, etc.).

-The Foundation’s grants are for project start-up, initial stages, and ongoing funding.
-Grants are to registered nonprofit charitable organizations in the UK and other countries.
+TWF makes grants to registered nonprofit charitable organizations in the UK and other countries.
 Applicants from outside the UK need to provide references.
+Most grants are for a total of £50 thousand to £100 thousand.

 Geographical Distribution of Grant Activities in Developing Countries